circleci/circleci-docs/jekyll/_cci2/high-uid-error.md

 this value is `1000000`.
 Next, start the container and look for the files which receive that invalid value.

-One way to do this is to use the `find` command, as shown below:
+Below is an example
+of finding an invalid file inside [circleci/doc-highid](https://hub.docker.com/r/circleci/doc-highid) using the `find` command:

 ```bash
 # Start a shell inside the container